debops/debops/docs/ansible/roles/debops.kibana/defaults-detailed.rst

 ``state``
   Optional.
 The system user used for plugin management.
 Defaults to :envvar:`kibana__user`.
-  Certain plugins like X-Pack generate files on installation which Kibana needs to have write persmssions to.
+  Certain plugins like X-Pack generate files on installation which Kibana needs to have write permissions to.

 ``configuration`` or ``config``